codebysd/node-asyncback/README.md

 function(arg1, arg2, .., argN, callback)
 ```

-Which is awesome in cases like writing an expressjs request handler, while using mongoosejs models:
+Which is **awesome** in cases like writing an expressjs request handler, while using mongoose models:

 ```javascript
 const asyncback = require('asyncback');